TinyTIFF

 This page explains how to link against TinyTIFF.

-When using CMake to build you application, you can simply use target_link_libraries() to link against TinyTIFF and use CMake's find_package() to enable that (see https://github.com/jkriege2/TinyTIFF/tree/master/tests/extcmake_tinytiff_test for an example):
+When using CMake to build your application, you can simply use target_link_libraries() to link against TinyTIFF and use CMake's find_package() to enable that (see https://github.com/jkriege2/TinyTIFF/tree/master/tests/extcmake_tinytiff_test for an example):

 project(extcmake_tinytiff_test CXX)